SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---

 Parallel processing using multiple moderators greatly improves efficiency, but it often isn't enough for round 1 and round 2.
-The extra technique which was very beneficial in 2024 was pipelining.
+An extra technique which was very beneficial in 2024 was pipelining.

-When all the moderators have their hands full, at least one person still needs to remain alert about people streaming in.
+When all the moderators have their hands full, at least one person still needs to keep an eye out for people streaming in.
 What I did last year was, even if we all had ongoing debates, I would give a set of 6 people their motion and start their case prep, to minimize their idle time.
 Around the time they get done, one moderator would get freed up and ready to judge.
 Reducing inconvenience greatly enhances the quality of experience of a recruit.
 If a recruit ends up waiting for more than 15 minutes, then the system is flawed.

 Starting case prep early like this is useful even when you expect a moderator to show up in 10 minutes, because their arrival would coincide with the end of case prep of recruits.